 Is a homeowner loan bad for my credit rating?

-No. In fact, it's often an option for people who struggle to get other types of loan because their credit score is less than perfect - a homeowner loan can be easier to get hold of, since the lender has the added comfort of having property offered as security.
+No. In fact, it’s often an option for people who struggle to get other types of loan because their credit score is less than perfect.
+That’s because, if you’re a homeowner, lenders have the added comfort of knowing your loan is secured against your property.

 What's more, keeping up with your repayments could help to improve your credit rating in time.Back to questions